jenkinsci/job-dsl-plugin/docs/View-Reference.md

         names(String... jobNames)
         regex(String regex)
     }
-    jobFilters { // since 1.28
+    jobFilters { // since 1.29
         regex {
-            matchType(MatchType matchType) // what to do with matching Jobs matchValue(RegexMatchValue matchValue) // what to match - one of NAME, DESCRIPTION, SCM, EMAIL, MAVEN, SCHEDULE, NODE regex(String regex) // the regular expression to match against }
+            matchType(MatchType matchType) // what to do with matching jobs matchValue(RegexMatchValue matchValue) // what to match
+            regex(String regex) // the regular expression to match against }
         status {
-            matchType(MatchType matchType) // what to do with matching Jobs status(Status... status) // Status to match
+            matchType(MatchType matchType) // what to do with matching jobs status(Status... status) // Status to match
         }
     }